beaver700nh/eeprommer3/firmware/README.md

 ## Brief Description

-This directory contains code for the hardware (an Arduino Mega 2560 in the files provided).
-The code is in C++ with a C-like style and uses the SD, SPI, Wire, MCUFRIEND_kbv, TouchScreen, Adafruit_MCP23XXX, and Adafruit_BusIO libraries, as well as AVR's `<util/delay.h>` header.
+This directory contains code for the hardware (an Arduino Mega 2560 and a 3.5" TFT LCD touchscreen).
+The code is in C++ with a C-like style and uses the SPI, Wire, SD, MCUFRIEND\_kbv, and Adafruit\_TouchScreen, libraries, as well as AVR's `<util/delay.h>` header.

-The hardware allows for a 3.5" TFT LCD screen (with a resistive touch screen).
+\[TODO - briefly mention heap in external RAM]

+## Directories

+\[TODO - explain addrlatchtest]

+The `eeprommer3/` directory contains code for the actual firmware.

+\[TODO - explain memory]

 The `serialcxx/` directory contains code for a basic test of the serial communication between the firmware and the software.

-The `eeprommer3/` directory contains code for the real program which puts data into an EEPROM.
+\[TODO - explain xmem]

 ## Files